Claddagh Ring Museum

 Ancient history is also on display in the form of arrowheads, the three-faced Corleck Head, and the cursed Killycluggin Stone.

-Other exhibitions include The GAA Gallery, The Famine Gallery, The Farnham Gallery, The Pighouse Collection, and much more.
+Other exhibitions include The GAA Gallery, The Famine Gallery, The Farnham Gallery, The Pighouse Collection, The Women of Influence Exhibition, and much more.

 Have you visited any of the little-known museums in Ireland mentioned above?
 If so, let me know in the comments below.